- App & Features

 Purpose-Built For Sleep

-Your WHOOP strap was designed from the ground up to provide the most accurate possible sleep tracking, we collect hundreds of data points per second from our 3-axis accelerometer, 3-axis gyroscope, and PPG-heart rate sensor.
+WHOOP was designed to provide the most accurate possible sleep tracking.
+WHOOP collects hundreds of data points per second using the device's accelerometer, gyroscope, and PPG-heart rate sensor.
 WHOOP also measures capacitive touch and temperature but does not use data from those sensors in its sleep algorithm.
 PPG, or photoplethysmography, is a technique that involves measuring blood flow by assessing superficial changes in blood volume.
 If you’ve ever wondered what the tiny green lights are on the bottom of your WHOOP, they are the very important first part of PPG.
 Between the two green lights there is a small photo-receptor which measures light.
 When you shine specific colors (wavelengths) of light onto the skin, blood volume can be measured by looking at the light reflected back from our skin since blood absorbs specific colors and reflects others.
 Once blood flow is measured, we can then derive heart rate, heart rate variability, and respiratory rate, all of which are used in our sleep detection and staging algorithms.
-In the recently published sleep validation study, WHOOP HR during sleep was shown to have excellent agreement with EKG, the gold standard, averaging a precision error of 1 beat per minute across 32 participants.
+WHOOP heart rate during sleep was shown to have excellent agreement with EKG, the gold standard, averaging a precision error of 1 beat per minute across 32 participants.
 The study similarly found excellent agreement between our respiratory rate and gold standard measurements, averaging precision error of one breath per minute.
 Having highly accurate HR and respiratory rate is essential to accurately staging sleep.

 How We Test WHOOP